Specialist Agents

 dojops agents list

-# Show agent details
+# Show agent details (partial names supported)

-dojops agents info terraform-specialist
+dojops agents info terraform # matches terraform-specialist

 # Pin chat to an agent